gleu/pgstats/README.md

       1     0.38      1        0      0      0       0        0      0      0       0       0       0        0.00      0.00
       1     0.62      1        0      0      0       0        0      0      0       0       0       0        0.00      0.00
 ```

+You can filter a specific statement by its query id.

 Of course, it first searches for the extension, and complains if it isn't there: